Decluttering and reorganising your home can be a great way to clear your mind, keep your hands busy, and enjoy a satisfying end result.

 If you need any extra motivation, it’s also worth remembering you can make money from your clutter by selling items you no longer need.
 There are a number of places to sell your unwanted belongings online, such as eBay, Vinted, Gumtree, and Facebook Marketplace.
 For example, you can often make good money by selling your old mobile phones rather than letting them sit in a drawer unused.

 3. When decluttering, sort items into piles

 The decluttering process can be made much easier by sorting items into piles.

-Alternatively, if you’d like to find out more about how your unwanted items could make you some extra cash, then check out our article, How to make money from your clutter.
+Alternatively, if you’d like to find out more about how your unwanted items could make you some extra cash, check out our article; How to make money from your clutter.

-- A final pile for those things that you know that you absolutely want to keep.
-This pile should contain items that you without a doubt want to keep.
+- A final pile for those things you know that you absolutely want to keep.

 4. Get creative with your storage space

 Once you’ve decluttered, the next thing you’ll need to do is work out what to do with the space left, and how you’re going to organise the things that you’ve decided to keep.